NSAPH/National-Causal-Analysis/Confounders/earth_engine/readme.md

 possible, otherwise centroid estimates are used. - `temperature_annual_zipcode_combined.csv`: Annual mean daily max temperature, precipitation, and humidity for all zip codes.
-Polygons are used to define zip code areas for area weighred means where possible, otherwise centroid estimates are used.
+Polygons are used to define zip code areas for area weighted means where possible, otherwise centroid estimates are used.

 Additional data produced by the pipeline is as follows: -